dret/activity-schema/activity-schema.md

   </tr>
   <tr>
     <td><tt>binary</tt></td>
-    <td>Objects of this type are used to carry arbirary Base64-encoded binary data within an Activity Stream object.
+    <td>Objects of this type are used to carry arbitrary Base64-encoded binary data within an Activity Stream object.
 It is primarily intended to attach binary data to other types of objects through the use of the <tt>attachments</tt> property.
 Objects of this type will contain the additional properties specified <a href='#binary'>here</a>.</td>
   </tr>
   <tr>
     <td><tt>bookmark</tt></td>